-DAS System variations
+DAS System Variations

-The distributed acoustic sensing interrogator unit system is designed to operate over a very wide range of laser wavelengths to permit variations in measuring capabilities.
-The system, however, conducts the measurement of acoustic vibrations in a distributed spatial sense at meter-order scale, at a very fast temporal sampling rate to support Nyquist sampling theorem.
+The Neubrex Distributed Acoustic Sensing Interrogator Unit system is designed to operate over a very wide range of laser wavelengths to permit variations in measuring capabilities.
+The system, however, is designed to conduct the measurement of acoustic vibrations in a distributed spatial sense at meter-order scale, at a very fast temporal sampling rate to support Nyquist sampling theorem.
 (Nyquist sampling theorem states that a bandlimited continuous-time signal can be sampled and perfectly reconstructed from its samples if the waveform is sampled over twice as fast as its highest frequency component).
-It incorporates Negative-stiffness vibration isolation to insure the dynamic range and signal-to-noise ratio of the system measurements.
+It incorporates Negative-Stiffness vibration isolation to insure the dynamic range and signal-to-noise ratio of the system measurements.